 There are a few islands in Greece that are small, remote and remain away from the beaten track.
 These small “paradises on earth” can only promise you one thing: complete relaxation at its simplest form.
 A beach, a tavern, and a sunset are the main ingredients of this type of holiday and be sure that you will lose track of time the moment you set foot on the island.

 We have compiled a shortlist with some of those islands.
 They are small (local population less than a few hundred) and remote (the ferry ride is long), while a car is not necessary.
 Pack a pair of trekking shoes, a book and let’s go!
 Oh! and don’t forget the sunscreen too!

-Note: Due to the small number of hotel units, early booking is the only thing you need to worry about in this holiday.
+Note: Due to the small number of hotel units, early booking is the only thing you need to worry about on this holiday.

-Donoussa is an island of the Cyclades and more precisely it belongs to the Small Cyclades sub-complex, located north east of Naxos.
+Donoussa is an island of the Cyclades and more precisely it belongs to the Small Cyclades sub-complex, located northeast of Naxos.
 Like most of the Cyclades, the landscape is arid and wild.
 There is only one main village called Stavros, which is the port of the island and the center of life on the island, where taverns, hotels, bars, and shops are located.
 Beaches in Donousa are small in number but really impressive.
-Kedros, Kalotaritissa, Livadi and the beach of Stavros is where you will have some of the most memorable moments on the island.
+Kedros, Kalotaritissa, Livadi and the beach of Stavros are where you will have some of the most memorable moments on the island.